gestatech/jms-rx-demo/README.md

 A servlet provides a very basic UI that displays a greeting.
 On a GET request to the servlet, it uses a ```GreetingService``` bean to send a message containing the name of the person to greet, via a designated JMS queue.
-The GET request is marked for asynchronous handling; when a reply is received on the designated JMS queue, the greeting it contains is returned as the response to the GET request.
+When a reply is received on the designated JMS queue, the greeting it contains is returned as the response to the GET request.
 When the greeting service sends a greeting request, it sets the JMS reply-to header so that it references the designated reply queue.

 The application contains three different components that handle greeting requests on the designated JMS queue.
 All three components are deployed